Friction modifies the quasistatic mechanical response of a confined, poroelastic medium: Results

 When $\F$ is large, the effective stress at the bottom of the porous medium is negligible relative to the effective stress at the top (see equations \ref{eqn_StressBottom_piston} and \ref{eqn_StressBottom_fluid}), in which case

-Therefore, there exists a coupling between the friction stress and the effective stress, which explains why for high $\F$ only one-half of the energy given to the system is dissipated by friction.
+Therefore, {there exists a the direct coupling between elastic energy storage and frictional energy dissipation}, which explains why for high $\F$ only one-half of the energy given to the system is dissipated by friction.

 For fluid-driven compression, equation~\eqref{eqn_EqDiffCompFluid} reveals a more complex scenario, where the frictional stress is not directly linked to the local level of stress because the gradient of fluid pressure adds energy locally (while the piston only adds the energy at the top of the medium).